jorisvink/sanctum/README.md

 ## Cathedrals

-A cathedral is a sanctum mode that can run on a machine somewhere and is an authenticated delay and key distribution point.
+A cathedral is a sanctum mode that can run on a machine somewhere and is an authenticated relay and key distribution point.
 A cathedral can never read, modify or inject valid traffic as it does not hold any of the session keys.